 The Trust has overall accountability for all its academies and staff.
-Through a Scheme of Delegation for each academy it sets out the responsibilities of the Trust, its Executive Officers, the Local Governing Body (hereafter referred to as local governing body) and the Principal / Head Teacher.
-The Principal / Head Teacher of each academy is responsible for the implementation of all policies of the Trust.
+Through a Scheme of Delegation it sets out the responsibilities of the Trust, its Executive Officers, the Local Governance Committee and the Principal / Headteacher.
+The Principal / Headteacher of each academy is responsible for the implementation of all policies of the Trust.
 All employees of the Trust are subject to the Trust's policies.